Aerial manned-unmanned teaming

-Manned-unmanned teaming refers to the collaborative operation of manned and unmanned systems, typically in military or aerospace contexts, to enhance mission effectiveness.
-It enables human operators to control, coordinate, or supervise autonomous or semi-autonomous platforms, such as drones or robotic systems, to improve situational awareness, reduce risk, and optimize performance in complex environments.
+Aerial manned-unmanned teaming is the collaborative operation of manned and unmanned aircraft systems, typically in military contexts.
+The human pilot or crew of a manned aircraft controls, coordinates, or supervises one or more autonomous or semi-autonomous loyal wingman drones or unmanned fighter aircraft with loyal wingman capabilities or other types of unmanned combat aerial vehicles (UCAVs) to improve situational awareness, reduce risk, better perform in complex environments, and possibly reduce the need for crewed units.